binghe/Acrobat-Actions/README.md

 Actions, Custom Commands, Preflights and Plugins (C++ and JavaScript) for Adobe® Acrobat® Pro (XI and DC)

-## Compatibility with Adobe® Acrobat®
+## Compatibility with Adobe® Acrobat® versions

-Tested on Acrobat® Pro XI, DC (2015) and DC (2017), both Windows and Mac versions.
+Tested on Acrobat® Pro XI, DC (2015) and DC (2017), on Windows and Mac OS X.

 Use files in "zh-cn" for Acrobat® Pro DC in Simplified Chinese; use files in "en" for Acrobat® Pro DC in English.
 For Acrobat® Pro in other UI languages, some keywords in the actions may have to be changed.
 Most of them also work in Acrobat® Pro XI.